ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2017-08-03-38-bert-brautigam-the-evolution-of-design-thinking-ryan-barkataki-all-about-origami.md

 Goodpatch Shibuya South Gate Shibuya Bldg 2nd Floor, 3-3 Uguisudanicho Shibuya-ku, Tokyo 150-0032 JAPAN

-Before we start...
+<strong>Before we start...</strong><br>
-Just a message from the organisers - if you reserve a ticket and then can't attend, PLEASE cancel before 2pm on the event day, otherwise other people miss out.
+<em>Just a message from the organisers - if you reserve a ticket and then can't attend, PLEASE cancel before 2pm on the event day, otherwise other people miss out.
 We really are trying to avoid changing to pre-pay, so please help us out here.
-Thanks.
+Thanks.</em>

-We are back for August and this time we are at Goodpatch (There are two, so go to the one shown on the map!)
+We are back for August and this time we are at <strong>Goodpatch</strong> (There are two, so go to the one shown on the map!)<br>
 There will be two presentations on the night:

-Bert Brautigam : "The Evolution of Design Thinking" （ENG) Bert will speak about the evolution of the design discipline and how Design thinking is challenged for its business relevance.
+<strong>Bert Brautigam : "The Evolution of Design Thinking"</strong> （ENG)<br>
+Bert will speak about the evolution of the design discipline and how Design thinking is challenged for its business relevance.
 Bert is the Design Strategist at Ziba Tokyo.

-Ryan Barkataki : "All About Origami" (ENG w/ JP Subtitles) UX Talk Tokyo's very own Ryan will give an overview and examples of FaceBook's free prototyping tool, Origami.
+<strong>Ryan Barkataki : "All About Origami"</strong> (ENG w/ JP Subtitles)<br>
+UX Talk Tokyo's very own Ryan will give an overview and examples of FaceBook's free prototyping tool, Origami.
 Ryan is a UX and Industrial Designer, working at Sony Interactive Entertainment, Japan.

 Then there will be networking until 9pm.
 And then the world famous nijikai (after party).